Ghee: Etymology

+The word ghee is borrowed from the Hindi word घी (ghī), which comes from घृत (ghṛta-, [ɡʱr̩tɐ]) 'clarified butter'; traditionally derived from the root घृ, ghṛ-, 'to sprinkle', and so cognate with the Ancient Greek word χριστός (khristós, 'rubbed, anointed'), from which the English word Christ is derived.

-In Hinduism and Buddhism
+In Hinduism

-Traditionally, ghee is made from bovine milk, either cow or water buffalo.
-Ghee has been used in rituals since the Vedic period and it is a sacred requirement in Vedic yajña and homa (fire rituals), through the medium of Agni (fire) to offer oblations to various deities (See: Yajurveda).
+Traditionally, ghee is made from bovine milk, either cow or water buffalo, and has been used in rituals since the Vedic period.
+It is a sacred requirement in Vedic yajña and homa (fire rituals), through the medium of Agni (fire) to offer oblations to various deities (See: Yajurveda).

-Fire rituals are utilized for ceremonies such as marriage and funerals.
+Fire rituals are utilised for ceremonies such as marriage and funerals.
 Ghee is required in Vedic worship of mūrtis (divine deities), with aarti (offering of ghee lamp) called diyā or dīpa and for Pañcāmṛta (Panchamruta) where ghee along with mishri, honey, milk, and dahi (curd) is used for bathing the deities on the appearance day of Krishna on Janmashtami, Śiva (Shiva) on Mahā-śivarātrī (Maha Shivaratri).
 There is a hymn to ghee.
-In the Mahabharata, the kaurava were born from pots of ghee.
+In the Mahabharata, the Kaurava were born from pots of ghee.

-Finding ghee pure enough to use for sacred purposes is a problem these days for devout Hindus, since many large-scale producers add salt to their product.
 Ghee is also used in bhang in order to heat the cannabis to cause decarboxylation, making the drink psychoactive.

 In Buddhist scripture, stages of dairy production are used as metaphors for stages of enlightenment.
 The highest-stage product, sarpir-maṇḍa, is theorised to be ghee or clarified butter.